 The moral of this story is even if I had tied the National record, I still would have finished last.
 And that is putting it politely.
-The high school dudes had enough time to interview on TV, drink a glass of milk, eat a sandwich, and call their mother before I crossed the finish line.
+The high school dudes had enough time to drink a glass of milk, eat a sandwich, call their mother, and interview on TV before I crossed the finish line.
 The moral is if you are 71 years old, forget about beating your high school track team.
 It’s impossible.

 Flying an L-29 Jet

 In May 2004, I tested my pilot skills in a Russian L-29 jet.
 The instructor put me in the front seat and gave me the controls right after take off.

 I told the instructor the jet responded to the stick just like a sailplane I flew many years ago.
 After putting 5000 feet between us and the ground, I did very tight turns (over 60 degrees bank), keeping altitude, rolling out on headings I pre-designated.
 I did multiple rolls and loops.

 On the way back home, my instructor said, “I have never done this before on someone’s first ride but you flew so well I am going to let you land it.”
 I landed the L-29 with no problem.

 Moved to Montana